-America has proven that being a part of the Black and Latino community, or any other marginalized group, comes with a unique set of up and downs.
-Being a black or latino filmmaker in America is no different.
-A clear issue within the film industry is diversity, and filmmakers, actors, and behind the scenes workers fight everyday for inclusion.
-With women and people of color being underemployed as film directors, we are left to consider the reason for this.
+America has proven that being a part of the Black and Latino community, or any other marginalized group, comes with a unique set of ups and downs.
+Being a Black or Latino filmmaker in America is no different.
+A clear issue within the film industry is diversity, and filmmakers, actors, and behind the scenes workers fight every day for inclusion.
+With women and people of color being underemployed as film directors, we are left to consider reasons for this.

 There is so much that needs to be done and now is the time to push for change.
 If you are interested in advocating for an important cause with the Black and Latino Filmmakers Coalition email email@example.com.
 Join our Advocacy Committee or volunteer and become a part of something bigger.